What is a Living Funeral?

 What should I wear/bring to a Living Funeral?

-You'll want to dress comfortably and find a quiet space before logging on to your session.
+For online sessions, you'll want to dress comfortably and find a quiet space before logging on to your computer/phone.
 We will email a PDF with all of the instructions on how to prepare and build your personal memorial prior to class.
 If you attend in person, we recommend a yoga mat or comfy blanket, a writing instrument and your curious heart.